JoseRuiz01/CompanyAnalysis/README.md

-# Point of Sales Company Analysis
+# Different Companies Analysis and Propossal